 Use a spatula to loosen the dough from the surface, and fold it in half and then quarters to make lifting it easy.

-Place in the pie pan, unfold, and press to shape.
-If you’re so inclined, use your fingers, a fork or a pastry wheel to make a pretty edge on the crust.
+Place in the pie pan and press to shape.
+If you’re so inclined, use your fingers or a fork to make a pretty edge on the crust.

 Alternatively, you may choose to do a lattice crust or pie crust art.